TitleCardMaker/TitleCardMaker/docs/user_guide/variables.md

 | `to_roman_numeral()` | Convert the given number to a roman numeral[^4]          | `{to_roman_numeral(episode_number)}`       | `VI`            |
 | `format_date()`      | Write the given date in some specific format[^3]         | `{format_date(airdate, 'Week %-U of 52')}` | `Week 02 of 52` |

-??? note "Support Language Codes"
+??? note "Supported Language Codes"

     | Code    | Language             |
     | ------- | -------------------- |